Mar 23, 2020 Jambo

 • Access stakeholder profile information – including communications, issues, commitments and tasks – so you are prepared when communicating with stakeholders.

-• Everyone can centrally track and store all project information, so you always know what’s happening without having to ask (or send an email).
+• Everyone can centrally track and store all project information, so you always know what's happening without asking (or sending an email).

 • Create concise and useful project reports that illustrate stakeholder engagement project progress.